-These allow you to control applications with a few simple gestures, such as:
+This allows you to control applications with a few simple gestures, such as:

-• Swipe in from edge: Access Windows tools by swiping into the center of the touchpad from the right, top or left.
+Swipe in from edge: Access Windows tools by swiping into the center of the touchpad from the right or left.

-- Swipe in from right edge: Toggle the charms. - Swipe in from top edge: Toggle the app commands. - Swipe in from left edge: Switch to the previous app. - Two-finger slide: Swiftly scroll through web pages, documents and playlists by placing two fingers on the touchpad and moving both in any direction.
+- Swipe in from right edge: Toggle the charms. - Swipe in from left edge: Switch to the previous app. - Two-finger slide: Swiftly scroll through web pages, documents and playlists by placing two fingers on the touchpad and moving both in any direction.

-Two-finger pinch: Zoom in and out of photos, maps and documents with a simple finger-and-thumb gesture.
+• Two-finger pinch: Zoom in and out of photos, maps and documents with a simple finger-and-thumb gesture.